Your AI. Your data.

 On every startup, the agent MUST:

-The Three Laws MUST be injected into every system prompt, every API call, and every decision-making context the agent uses.
+The Three Laws MUST be injected into every system prompt, every API call, and every decision-making context.
 They are not a one-time check but a continuous constraint.

 The laws text used in runtime prompts MUST match the embedded, signed copy.
 If the runtime laws text is generated dynamically (e.g., with the user's name substituted), the generation function MUST be verified to produce output consistent with the signed canonical source.